-Staff should report their concern to the Head of School.
-If the concern is about the Head of School, or it is believed they may be involved in the wrongdoing in some way, the staff member should report their concern to Chair of Trustees or Executive Principal.
+Staff should report their concern to the principal.
+If the concern is about the principal or it is believed they may be involved in the wrongdoing in some way, the staff member should report their concern to Chair of Trustees.